Britain's economy grew by 2.3 percent in April as the government began to ease strict lockdown measures, official data showed Friday.

 And the construction sector contracted 2.0 percent following a strong March.

 The UK's overall output for April remains 3.7 percent below pre-pandemic levels seen in February last year.

 Since May, the government has further eased restrictions, with people now allowed to eat and drink inside restaurants and bars, having initially been only able to sit outside.

 Concerns are meanwhile mounting over whether the emergence of the Delta variant of the coronavirus threatens the UK government's provisional June 21 deadline for further lifting virus restrictions.

-The Delta variant, which was first discovered in India, is now the dominant strain in the UK, according to Public Health England figures.
+The Delta variant, also known as the Indian variant, is now the dominant strain in the UK, according to Public Health England figures.

 The announcement came after the United States said it would donate 500 million jabs to 92 poor and lower-middle-income nations.